* Summit statement signals political will to try for U.S.

 go ahead with negotiations.

-Talks could start in months, and while such negotiations are
+Talks could start in months, and while De Gucht was warned

-notoriously slow, both sides appear to want to agree on an
+of difficult negotiations, both sides appear to want to agree on

 But U.S. officials, wary of getting bogged down in endless